kyma-project/cli/docs/08-02-cli-in-serverless.md

 type: Tutorials
 ---

-This tutorial shows how to use the available CLI commands to manage serverless Functions in Kyma.
+This tutorial shows how to use the available CLI commands to manage Functions in Kyma.
 You will see how to:

 1. Create local files that contain the basic configuration for a sample "Hello World" Python Function (`kyma init function`).
-2. Generate a Function custom resource from these files and apply it on your cluster (`kyma apply function`).
+2. Generate a Function custom resource (CR) from these files and apply it on your cluster (`kyma apply function`).
 3. Fetch the current state of your Function's cluster configuration after it was modified (`kyma sync function`).

 This tutorial is based on a sample Python Function run on a lightweight [k3d](https://k3d.io/) cluster.